 Talk to elderly parents now, for their sake and your children and grandchildren.
 Unexpected crises with your aging parents without proper planning can negatively impact several generations.

-Let’s start with getting the T-E-M-P-O
+Let’s start with getting the T-E-M-P-O right.

 Timing.
 Experience.
 Motivation.
 Place.
 Outcome.